HarshalMPatil20/Object-Oriented-Programming/5. Encapsulation/Readme.md

                 anonymousInner.printMessage();
             }
         }
     ```
     &nbsp;

 4. **Static Inner Class** :
     - Definition: Static classes defined within another class.
     - Access: `Can access only static members` of the outer class.

     - Instantiation: Can be instantiated without an instance of the outer class.

     ```java
-        OuterClass.StaticInnerClass i = new OuterClass.StaticInnerClass();
+    OuterClass.StaticInnerClass i = new OuterClassStaticInnerClass();
     ```

     - Usage: Used when instances of the nested class do not need to be associated with an instance

         Example :

     ```java
         public class OuterClass {
             static class StaticInnerClass {
                 void display() {